 A new grant-funded iPod Touch cart means I finally have a media viewing device for every student.
 At the ISTE conference, I learned how some teachers were creating JPG flashcards with images and text for vocabulary review, and I became convinced there was a way I could use this technique to help my struggling students.

-I knew that my below-grade-level readers would have difficulty with some of the words, so I created Pixie projects that include pictures, text, and voice narration.
-I exported the Pixie files as podcasts so my students could see and hear them for review and to learn about a concept on the iPod Touch.
+I knew that my below-grade-level readers would have difficulty with some of the words, so I created Wixie projects that include pictures, text, and voice narration.
+I created a Web page with URLs to the tutorials so my students could see and hear them for review and to learn about a concept on the iPod Touch.

-While making Pixie podcasts is easy and fun for me, I soon realized that having my students create the multimedia grammar tutorials would provide them with an opportunity to demonstrate their knowledge while helping their peers.
+While making Wixie tutorial was easy and fun for me, I soon realized that having my students create the multimedia grammar tutorials would provide them with an opportunity to demonstrate their knowledge while helping their peers.

 New approaches to building literacy through creative technology in elementary schools.

 Create custom graphic organizers for your classroom.

 A curated, copyright-friendly image library that is safe and free for education.